Set off for your summer holiday to bonnie Scotland and realised your trip coincides with the Isle of Skye Highland games? What a result!

 From what I gathered, this is just another term for the triple jump.
 It is definitely impressive (my high-school self never got the hang of it) but probably not quite as fun as watching strong men throw things around.

-This involves competitors racing up the top of a hill (known as a mountain to all you folk who live in flatter places than the highlands) and back down again.
+This involves competitors racing up the top of a hill (known as a mountain to all you folk who live in flatter places than the Highlands) and back down again.
 It can be surprisingly brutal and occurs in all weathers.
 It wouldn’t be Scotland without a little bit of rain after all!

 This event involves the competitors leaving the area so unless you have binoculars, you won’t be able to follow this one as it happens.
 However, you will get the joy of seeing everyone leave and return to the arena, looking significantly more weathered and dirty than when they left!

-The most famous of all of the events is the caber toss.
+The most famous of all of the events at Highland games is the caber toss.
 This is essentially when strong men get together and throw trees around.
 Literally.
-The caber is usually made from a larch tree, measures in at 5.94 m and can weigh 79 kg.
+The caber is usually made from a larch tree, measures 5.94 m and can weigh 79 kg.
 The aim here is not to throw the tree as far as you can but instead to toss it over its end so it lands in a 12 o’clock position.
 It might not be your standard entertainment but it is well worth watching!

 As the events at the Highland games are competitions, prize money is awarded to winners.
 Monetary prizes are usually given for 1st, 2nd, 3rd, 4th and depending on the event, 5th places.
 For team sports such as the tug-of-war, winning participants will usually be awarded a bottle of either whisky or gin.
 How very Scottish!